Caregiver support groups can do a world of good for those who need an extra boost to get through tough times.

 Sharing is Caring

 For Edward Chan, it is the Care and Share Parents Ever Resilient (Casper) support group that gives him a source of comfort.
-Originally started from a group of parents whose children with autism spectrum disorder (ASD) were seeing the doctors at KK Women’s and Children’s Hospital, Casper primarily organises forums that feature expert speakers and a sharing circle that allows parents to talk about what’s going on in their lives.
+Originally started by a group of parents whose children with autism spectrum disorder (ASD) were seeing the doctors at KK Women’s and Children’s Hospital, Casper primarily organises forums that feature expert speakers and a sharing circle that allows parents to talk about what’s going on in their lives.
 Topics that have featured in these forums include supporting care recipients in their puberty journey, and relationships between children with disabilities and their siblings.

 “During these closed-door sharing sessions, we can express ourselves freely.
 People come with questions and we try to help one another the best we can,” said Edward, whose two daughters, aged 8 and 11, have ASD.